dherik/spring-clock-time-machine/README.md

 I create some endpoints to illustrate the working code.
 All endpoints are using `GET` just to be easier to run the application and call the endpoints on your browser.

- - GET /clock/ -> show the current time
+ - GET `/clock/` -> show the current time
- - GET /clock?date=2019-01-05T10:50:12 -> change the date for any date you want
+ - GET `/clock?date=2019-01-05T10:50:12` -> change the date for any date you want
- - GET /clock/release -> rollback the time changes and use the system default
+ - GET `/clock/release` -> rollback the time changes and use the system default

+ All endpoints will return the current time of the application as response.

  # Code implementation details